CenturyLinkCloud/GettingStarted/Relational DB Service/failover-for-relational-db-mssql.md

   "contentIsHTML": false
 }}}

 This video series shows how to quickly create a Microsoft SQL Server Relational Database.
+In Part 4, we will demonstrate failover capabilities.

 ### Introduction